ksettaluri6/AutoCkt/README.md

 * num_val_specs: the number of untrained objectives to test on
 * traj_len: the length of each trajectory

 Two pickle files will be updated: opamp_obs_reached_test and opamp_obs_nreached_test.
-These will contain all thereached and unreached specs, respectively.
+These will contain all the reached and unreached specs, respectively.